-Once again though, talk to an ophthalmologist about your condition before trying any of these exercises.
-If your nystagmus is in fact not caused by inner ear problems, vestibular therapy will not work.
+Once again though, talk to a vestibular specialist about your condition before trying any of these exercises.

 Understanding Nystagmus After Head Injury

-Nystagmus after a head injury can cause serious vision problems and dizziness.
+Nystagmus after a head injury can cause issues with vision, focus, balance, and varying degrees of dizziness.
 While some cases of nystagmus will resolve on their own, most will require some form of treatment.